Our First Parents

 They were made one flesh, not ashamed.
 But, after the Fall, Adam and Woman lusted also after one another.
 Lust is disordered emphasis on the physical over the moral and spiritual dimension of our lives, which denies our nature as God’s image and likeness and therefore separates us from God.
 A man and woman in disordered relations each use the other for their own pleasure.
 They do not seek to give life and joy.
 When God sends life, they are inclined to abort it.
 Our Father told us, “You shall not kill” Ex 20:13; Deut 5:17.
 His Son added, “With the judgment you pronounce you will be judged” Mt 7:2.
 Adam told God, “I heard the sound of you in the garden, and I was afraid, because I was naked; and I hid myself” Gen 3:10.
 When we become disordered we often do the same.

 The Hebrew word ladaat means both “to know” and “to have intimate relations.”
 Knowledge is yeda.
 “Now Adam knew [yada] Eve his wife, and she conceived” Gen 4:1.
 The tree of knowledge was etz hadaat.
-Our Father instituted the marriage covenant to reflect his triune image and his covenant with us.
+Our Father instituted the marriage covenant to reflect his triune image and his new and eternal covenant with us.
 Adam had called his wife, “Flesh of my flesh” Gen 2:23.
 Our Father added, “And they become one flesh” Gen 2:24.
 The marital act seeks to give life.
 “I have set before you life and death, blessing and curse; therefore choose life, that you and your descendants may live” Deut 30:19.
 A man and woman in marital relations each seek to give pleasure to the other, open to the transmission of temporal and spiritual life.

 Let us reflect first on our first parents’ responses to Satan’s temptation.